-The speech, messages, and other matters of great concernment are usually re-§ 326.
-Parliamentary usage as to Committee ferred to a Committee of the Whole of the Whole.

-House (6 Grey, 311), where general principles are digested in the form of resolutions, which are debated and amended till they get into a shape which meets the approbation of a majority.
+The speech, messages, and other matters of great concernment are usually reusage as to Committee of the Whole ferred to a Committee of the Whole House (6 Grey, 311), where general principles are digested in the form of resolutions, which are debated and amended till they get into a shape which meets the approbation of a majority.
 These being reported and confirmed by the House are then referred to one or more select committees, according as the subject divides itself into one or more bills.
 Scob., 36, 44.
 Propositions for any charge on the people are especially to be first made in a Committee of the Whole.
 3 Hats., 127.
 The sense of the whole is better taken in committee, because in all committees everyone speaks as often as he pleases.
-Scob., 49. \ \
+Scob., 49. \ \ \